How to Cook Enoki Mushroom – The best from the rest

 • Put on the pan’s lid and mix dried kelps to 5 cups or 1200ml of water at medium heat.

-• After about an hour, mix the miso paste, sriracha, garlic, maple syrup, oil, and salt according to taste, without removing the wide powder, which adds flavour to the savour.
+• After about an hour, mix the miso paste, sriracha, garlic, maple syrup, oil, and salt according to taste, without removing the wide powder, which adds flavor to the savor.

 Enoki Mushroom as a main dish